gilt/tech-blog/_posts/2018-01-01-sundial-aws-emr-integration.md

 * _master_instance_: The master node hardware details (see below for more details.)
 * _core_instance_: The core node hardware details (see below for more details.)
 * _task_instance_: The task node hardware details (see below for more details.)
-* _emr_service_role: The IAM role that Amazon EMR assumes to access AWS resources on your behalf.
+* _emr_service_role_: The IAM role that Amazon EMR assumes to access AWS resources on your behalf.
 For more information, see [Configure IAM Roles for Amazon EMR](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-iam-roles.html)
 * _emr_job_flow_role_: (Also called instance profile and EC2 role.)
 Accepts an instance profile that's associated with the role that you want to use.
 All EC2 instances in the cluster assume this role.
 For more information, see [Create and Use IAM Roles for Amazon EMR](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-what-is-emr.html) in the Amazon EMR Management Guide
 * _ec2_subnet_: The subnet where to spin the EMR cluster.
 (Optional if the account has only the standard VPC)
 * _visible_to_all_users_: Indicates whether the instances in the cluster are visible to all IAM users in the AWS account.
 If you specify true, all IAM users can view and (if they have permissions) manage the instances.
 If you specify false, only the IAM user that created the cluster can view and manage it